Oatlands (NSW)

 Oatlands's median age exceeds the national pattern

-The median age in Oatlands is 42 years, which is significantly higher than Greater Sydney's average of 37 and Australia's national average of 38 years.
-The age group of 55-64 has a strong representation at 13.0%, compared to Greater Sydney, while the 25-34 cohort is less prevalent at 8.1%.
-According to post-2021 Census data, the 15 to 24 age group has increased from 13.6% to 15.2% of the population, and the 65 to 74 cohort has risen from 9.4% to 10.6%.
-Conversely, the 25 to 34 cohort has declined from 9.1% to 8.1%.
-Population forecasts for the year 2041 indicate substantial demographic changes in Oatlands.
-The 75 to 84 age group is expected to grow by 78%, adding 309 people, reaching a total of 705 from its previous figure of 395.
-In contrast, the 0 to 4 cohort shows minimal growth of just 8%, with an increase of only 18 people.
+The median age in Oatlands is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's average of 38 years.
+The 55-64 age group constitutes 13.3% of the population in Oatlands, compared to Greater Sydney, while the 25-34 cohort makes up 8.3%.
+Post-2021 Census data shows that the 15 to 24 age group has increased from 13.6% to 15.2%, and the 65 to 74 cohort has risen from 9.4% to 10.8%.
+Conversely, the 25 to 34 cohort has decreased from 9.1% to 8.3%.
+Population forecasts for 2041 indicate substantial demographic changes in Oatlands.
+The 75 to 84 age group is projected to grow by 75%, reaching 714 people from 408, while the 0 to 4 cohort shows minimal growth of just 9%, adding 21 people.

 Frequently Asked Questions - Age